 Kya’s Krusade, Inc. is a volunteer-based 501(c)(3) tax-exempt organization.
 Kya’s Krusade was named after and inspired by a special young lady, named Kya, who was born with a rare condition called Arthrogryposis.
 The organization was co-founded by Kya’s mother and godmother, after several exhaustive searches to find information, resources and support for Kya and her family.
 Kylie and Ashandra decided to be proactive and become a resource and source of support for other children with physical disabilities and their families.
 Kya’s Krusade became fully operational in July 2007.

-Kya’s Krusade is a comprehensive resource center serving children with physical disabilities and their families, specializing in Arthrogryposis and other less-publicized physical disabilities.
-We provide support, education and assistance through our website, provision of resource information and Information Packet, Art Therapy and Financial Assistance Programs.
+Kya’s Krusade identifies and creates programs, services and tools that enable children with physical disabilities to reach their maximum potentials and support their families throughout their special journeys.
+We provide support, education and assistance through our website, provision of resource information and Art Therapy and Financial Assistance Programs.
 We strive to form a diverse community network and provide opportunities to enable equal access to all available informational, emotional, medical and financial sources of support.

 Vision